pwjazz/mwanzia/README.markdown

 @JsonManagedReference and @JsonBackReference to deal with pruning your object graph on return to the client.

-When using the JPA plugin, f you use @JsonManagedReference and
+When using the JPA plugin, if you use @JsonManagedReference and
 @JsonBackReference for persistent entities, Mwanzia will do its best to reconstruct your object graph on the client.